Defence and intervention frigate

-First steel was cut in October 2019, beginning construction on the lead unit.
-The lead ship was laid down on 17 December 2021.
-Commissioning is planned from 2024 onwards.
+Amiral Ronarc'h, the lead ship of the class, was laid down on 17 December 2021.
+Commissioning of the warship had been planned from 2024 onwards but it was reported that delays in the fitting out and sea trials would push that date, as well as its entry into full service, into 2026.

 History

 The Intermediate Frigate (FTI) program was a response to the requirement for fifteen first-class frigates to allow the French Navy to operate in a crisis zone, as recommended in the White Paper on Defense and National Security of 2013.
 This would see the five FTI ships join the ten FREMM multipurpose frigates (Aquitaine class) and Horizon class.

 Defence Minister Jean-Yves Le Drian announced the launch of the five-ship program on 29 May 2015 at the naval aviation base in Lann-Bihoué.
 In 2021 it was reported that work on the second and third frigates in the series would be accelerated with first steel cut for modules of the second ship of the class envisaged for October.

 The FTIs, of a contained size, would better correspond to the demands of the export markets according to the Direction générale de l'armement (DGA; English: Directorate General of Armaments) and also make it possible to maintain the development and production capacities of the French shipyards.

-These ships will incrementally supersede the La Fayette-class frigates, in the role of first rank frigates.
+These ships will incrementally supersede the La Fayette-class frigates, in the role of first rank frigates, replacing all five frigates of that class by 2035.
 In the interim, a modernization of three vessels in the La Fayette class is being undertaken to extend their useful lives into the early 2030s.
 In November 2022 it was announced that the first two FDI frigates (Amiral Ronarc'h and Amiral Louzeau) would be based at Brest.